 - Apply cable lube generously to the head of the wires feeding into the pipe and a few feet down the length of the wire.
 Also, squirt a bit of lube down the conduit itself.

 - Continue applying a small amount of lube to the wires just before they enter the conduit as the wires are pulled into the pipe.
 Often, the easiest method is to squirt the lube into the palm of one hand, allowing the wires to drag through it as they are pulled into the conduit.
 Try to keep the other hand free of the lubrication so you can grip the cable lube bottle and the wire for feeding.

 - Reduce the amount of lube applied as you approach the end of the wire pull, or when the wire pulling gets easier.
 At this point, most of the wire and conduit have been lubricated enough to finish the wire pull with ease.

-To summarize: Lubricate the head of the pull very liberally, and generously add more lube every few feet when starting the pull.
-From there, you can add some every 5 feet or so, and use less toward the end of the pull.
+To summarize, lubricate the head of the pull very liberally, and generously add more lube every few feet when starting the pull.
+From there, you can add some every five feet or so, and use less toward the end of the pull.